envato/stack_master/README.md

 ## S3

 StackMaster can optionally use S3 to store the templates before creating a stack.
+Optionally, you can use a skip_upload flag to reuse existing S3 template.
+This allows you to decouple template code from management of templates.
 This requires to configure an S3 bucket in stack_master.yml:

 ```yaml